-While recruiting, you are always building your company DNA and that DNA is clearly visible in the daily work in your organization after the hiring has been done.
-But it is also visible to all your important stakeholders since the employees are typically the ambassadors of the firm in whatever they do – even at their free time.
+While recruiting, you are always building your company DNA and that DNA is visible in the daily business operations after the hiring has been done.

 In the business of today, success is not so much about access to raw materials, machinery or financing anymore, but instead it’s increasingly about innovation, continuous learning and adaptation to the ever-changing market conditions.
 Many companies have already realized that and implemented “people first” practices, in which they hope to nurture their employees and teams towards growth and performance.